Perfect Autumn Pumpkin Pancakes | Easy Fluffy Recipe

 • 2 cups all-purpose flour (or whole wheat flour for a healthier option)

-• 2 tbsp brown sugar (optional, for a touch of sweetness)
+• 2 tablespoon brown sugar (optional, for a touch of sweetness)

 Wet Ingredients: